[Source: PLoS Neglected Tropical Diseases, full page: (LINK). Abstract, edited.]

 OPEN ACCESS / PEER-REVIEWED / RESEARCH ARTICLE

-Funding: This work was jointly funded by the National Natural Science Foundation of China (81874274 and 81660558), a Scientific and Technological Basis Special Project grant (2013FY113500) from the Ministry of Science and Technology of PR China, Yunnan health training project of high level talents (L-2017027).
+Funding: This research was supported by the Natural Science Foundation of China (no. 81673238, 81473025), the Natural Science Foundation of Shandong Province (no. ZR2016HM75) and State Key Research Development Program of China (2016YFC1201902).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 Competing interests: The authors have declared that no competing interests exist.